St Jane Frances de Chantal

 Jane´s husband was killed after seven years of marriage, and she sank into deep dejection for four months at her family home.
 Her father-in-law threatened to disinherit her children if she did not return to his home.
 He was then 75, vain, fierce and extravagant.
 Jane Frances managed to remain cheerful in spite of him and his insolent housekeeper.

-become a nun but he persuaded her to defer this decision.
+When she was 32, she met St. Francis de Sales (October 24), who became her spiritual director, softening some of the severities imposed by her former director.
+She wanted to become a nun but he persuaded her to defer this decision.
 She took a vow to remain unmarried and to obey her director.

 During a part of her religious life, she had to undergo great trials of the spirit—interior anguish, darkness and spiritual dryness.
 She died while on a visitation of convents of the community.